yingspvd/GooseLuck/README.md

 # Goose Luck 🦆
 This project is a part CPE494 Blockchain Technology course.
-To learn about the Truffle and Ganache Ethereum smart contract development platform, as well as basics of how smart contracts work and how they are deployed onto the chain.
+To learn how to write Smart Contract in Solidity language with Truffle Suite, to study the creation of Private Blockchain, and learn to how they are deployed onto the chain.

 ## ☑️ Requirements
 * Ganache